NHSDigital/fdp-react-design-system/src/components/DataVisualisation/charts/SPC/SPCChart/logic_v2/docs/README.md

 # logic_v2 usage guide

-This module provides a small, self-contained SPC engine aligned to SQL v2.6a semantics (XmR focus).
+This module provides a small, self-contained SPC engine aligned to SQL v2.6a semantics (XmR focus, with T/G support).
 It’s strongly typed with enums and returns a row-by-row result for convenient testing, while mirroring SQL’s last-point judgement.

 ## Quick start